flyingk/kVIS3/README.md

 - [PX4](https://github.com/flyingk/kVIS3_bsp_px4)
 - tbd.

-Run 'kVIS3.m' after installing the two toolboxes in the `Contributed` folder.
+Run 'kVIS3.m' after installing the two toolboxes mentioned below (included in the `Contributed` folder).
 On first launch you will be asked to specify the path to the BSP folder containing the `BSP_ID.m` file.

 ## Additional information: